pyrex41/tm-view/README.md

 - **Markdown rendering** for `.md` files with beautiful formatting
 - Plain text display for `.txt` files with syntax preservation

+### Mermaid Diagram Viewer
+- **Automatically finds** all `.mmd` and `.mermaid` files throughout your repository
+- Displays full file paths for easy navigation
+- **Live rendering** of Mermaid diagrams with dark theme and optimized readability
+- **Excalidraw integration** - One-click to copy and open diagrams in Excalidraw for editing
+- Simple workflow: Automatically copies Mermaid content and opens Excalidraw in new tab
+- **Quick actions**: Copy Mermaid content, Open file in Cursor editor, Open in Excalidraw
+- Large, readable diagrams with 18px font size and enhanced spacing
+- Supports all Mermaid diagram types (flowcharts, sequence diagrams, class diagrams, etc.)
+- Export to PNG, SVG, or save edited diagrams directly from Excalidraw
+- Error handling with source code display if rendering fails

 ### Statistics
 - Total task count
 - Breakdown by status